 The Master of Arts in Social Science is designed to take full advantage of an array of graduate seminars from the social sciences.
 Students enrolled in the program will work closely with the program director and an advisor from their area of emphasis in Anthropology, History*, Political Science, or Sociology — to customize a program of study that combines theory, methods, and content with practice.

 *This is only an emphasis in History.
-If you are interested in the Master of Arts degree in History, visit the program page here.
+If you are interested in a graduate degree focusing on history, visit the Master of Arts degree in History’s page.

 General Program Requirements

 An area of concentration requires a minimum of 15 hours of coursework from within Anthropology, History, Political Science or Sociology.
 At least 50% of the courses applicable toward a graduate degree must come from courses at the 6000-level or above.
 Enrollment in courses outside history, political science, and sociology is limited to a maximum of 6 semester hours.
 Courses that are taken to fulfill a prerequisite for admission may not be used to satisfy elective course hour requirements